SwiftWare-Lab/tile-fusion/fusion/README.md

 First argument is the folder containing the logs and the second argument is the config file.
 There is a sample config file for single layer experiments in the script/plotter folder.
 You can generate config file for different experiments based on the sample config file.
 Plots will be stored in the same folder as the log folder.

+## Profiling with PAPI
+You will need to build the code with PAPI support.
+Please check the swiftware benchmark repo for details.